apache/calcite/README.md

 ### Pre-Apache resources

-These resources, which we used before Calcite was an Apache incubator project, are for reference only.
+These resources, which we used when Calcite was called Optiq and before it joined the Apache incubator, are for reference only.
 They may be out of date.
-Please don't post to the mailing list.
+Please don't post or try to subscribe to the mailing list.

 * Developers list: <a href="http://groups.google.com/group/optiq-dev">optiq-dev@googlegroups.com</a>